brightlabscomau/craftcommerce-securepay/INTEGRATION_GUIDE.md

 This guide provides comprehensive instructions for integrating the SecurePay payment gateway with Craft Commerce, following the [official SecurePay API documentation](https://auspost.com.au/payments/docs/securepay/?javascript#integrating-with-securepay).

-**Plugin**: `brightlabs/craft-securepay` v1.2.1
+**Plugin**: `brightlabs/craft-securepay` v1.3.0
 **Developer**: [Brightlabs](https://brightlabs.com.au/)
 **API**: SecurePay API v2 with OAuth 2.0

 ## Overview

 This plugin implements the SecurePay API v2 using the **JavaScript SDK Integration** for enhanced security and PCI compliance.
 It tokenises card data on the client-side, ensuring that no sensitive payment information ever touches your server.
+Version 1.3.0 includes full 3D Secure 2.0 implementation for enhanced security.

 ## Integration Architecture